How I Built This Website

 a little navigation bar at the top that shows where

 you are located within the site.
-This page has a
+The page you are reading now has a

 navigation bar showing that it's part of the